davidrauch/Seismic-Beatbox/README.md

 # The Seismic Beatbox

-The Seismic beatbox generates beats based on seismic activity, i.e. earthquakes.
+The Seismic Beatbox generates beats based on seismic activity, i.e. earthquakes.
 Just open the website, press play, and listen to earthquakes of the last 24 hours.
 Once you reach the end, the App continues to monitor for new earthquakes and plays sounds as they occur.